Six Perfections (horse): Racing career

 Six Perfections was trained by Pascal Bary and finished in third or better in thirteen of her fourteen starts, including a 2nd in the 1,000 Guineas.

 For her performance in the 2002 racing season Six Perfections earned the Cartier Award for Two-Year-Old European Champion Filly.

 Six Perfections ran in her second Breeders Cup mile in October 2004, where she finished 3rd.
 Following this race, the horse was retired to broodmare duties, was mated to Storm Cat and subsequently produced a bay colt.
 The colt was named Planet Five and won the Prix du Gros Chêne in 2010.

 In the Eclipse Awards for 2003, Six Perfections finished runner-up in the poll for American Champion Three-Year-Old Filly beaten two votes by the Kentucky Oaks winner Bird Town.

-Breeding Record

-2006 Planet Five (USA) : bay colt, foaled 28 January, by Storm Cat (USA) - won 3 races including G2 Prix du Gros-Chêne at Chantilly and placed twice including 2nd LR Prix Servanne at Chantilly from 11 starts in France 2008-10.

-2011 Faufiler (IRE) : bay filly, foaled 8 May, by Galileo (IRE) - won 5 races including G3 Modesty H, Arlington Park, U.S.A.; LR Prix Prix Casimir Delamarre, Longchamp; LR Prix Montretout, Longchamp and placed 5 times including 2nd G2 Royal Heroine S, Santa Anita, U.S.A.; G3 Prix Messidor, Maisons-Laffitte; 3rd G3 Prix Bertrand de Breuil, Chantilly, from 15 starts to date (14/08/16) in France and the U.S.A.
-2014-16.

-2014 Yucatan (IRE) : bay colt, foaled 17 May, by Galileo (IRE) - won once and 2nd only two starts to date (28/08/16) in Ireland.
+Legacy

+She was dam of four winners - Planet Five (2006), a bay colt by Storm Cat who won three races including the Group 2 Prix du Gros Chêne at Chantilly, Faufiler (2011), a bay filly by Galileo, who won five races including the Grade 3 Modesty Handicap at Arlington Park and Mount Everest (2016), also by Galileo, who won the Listed Trigo Stakes at Leopardstown.
+Her top rated offspring was Yucatan (2014), another Galileo colt, who won the Group 2 Herbert Power Stakes at Caulfield in Australia.

+The Group 3 Prix Six Perfections at Deauville is named in her honour.
+She died in 2019 at the age of 19.